-Bankstown LEP 2015 Canterbury LEP 2012 Recommended Local Environmental Plan consolidation actions Justification Clause 1.2 (Aims) Clause 1.2 (Aims) Clause 1.2 (Aims) This aim will support the There are no aims in There are no aims in Include aims in relation need to align infrastructure relation to providing relation to providing to providing with housing growth.
-This infrastructure to meet infrastructure to meet infrastructure to meet approach aligns with growth demands, and growth demands, and growth demands, and Council's 10 evolutions, promoting ecologically promoting ecologically promoting ecologically which seek to focus growth sustainable development. sustainable development. sustainable around existing and planned development. infrastructure, and ensure the coordination of growth and infrastructure in the planning process.
-Clause 1.9 (Relationship Clause 1.9 (Relationship Clause 1.9 (Relationship This will ensure that with SEPPs) with SEPPs) with SEPPs) serviced apartments and boarding houses, which can
+Bankstown LEP 2015 Canterbury LEP 2012 Recommended Local Environmental Plan consolidation actions Justification Clause 1.2 (Aims) There are no aims in relation to providing infrastructure to meet growth demands, and promoting ecologically sustainable development.
+Clause 1.2 (Aims) There are no aims in relation to providing infrastructure to meet growth demands, and promoting ecologically sustainable development.
+Clause 1.2 (Aims) Include aims in relation to providing infrastructure to meet growth demands, and promoting ecologically sustainable This aim will support the need to align infrastructure with housing growth.
+This approach aligns with Council's 10 evolutions, which seek to focus growth around existing and planned Clause 1.9 (Relationship with SEPPs) Clause 1.9 (Relationship with SEPPs) Clause 1.9 (Relationship with SEPPs) infrastructure, and ensure the coordination of growth and infrastructure in the planning process.
+This will ensure that serviced apartments and boarding houses, which can